Jun'ya Koizumi

-Junya Koizumi (小泉 純也, Koizumi Jun'ya) (January 24, 1904 – August 10, 1969) was a Japanese politician who served as Director General of the Japan Defense Agency during the 1960s.
+Junya Koizumi (小泉 純也, Koizumi Jun'ya) was a Japanese politician who served as Director General of the Japan Defense Agency during the 1960s.
+He is the father of Prime Minister Junichiro Koizumi and the grandfather of Japan Defense Minister incumbent Shinjirou Koizumi.

 Life and career

 Koizumi was born Junya Samejima (鮫島 純也, Samejima Jun'ya) in Higashi-Kaseda, Kagoshima Prefecture (now part of Minami-Satsuma); his family were fishermen.
 He attended high school at night while working in a department store, and then attended law classes at Nihon University while working as a secretary to a Diet member.
 He graduated in 1930 and joined the Rikken Minseitō political party.
 He was elected to the Diet in 1937.

 He married Yoshie Koizumi, the daughter of Rikken Minseitō director and postal minister Matajirō Koizumi, taking her family name.
 Junya and Yoshie Koizumi had six children, including Jun'ichirō Koizumi, who later became the Prime Minister of Japan.

 Koizumi was purged from politics by the Allied occupation government in the late 1940s, but returned to the Diet in 1952.
 He was a close ally of Nobusuke Kishi in the postwar years, served as Vice-Minister of Justice under Ichirō Hatoyama and became Director General of the Japan Defense Agency under Hayato Ikeda and Eisaku Satō.